esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

     - **Size**: 4 bytes
     - **Description**:
         - The alignment of sections in the file on disk.
-        - Usually set to `0x200` (512 bytes), but can vary based on the file format.
+        - Usually set to `0x200` (512 bytes) but can vary based on the file format.

 ![FileAlignment](../.github/winpe/img_18.png)